Give yourself the best chance to succeed by getting familiar with the instructions, processes and expectations governing end-of-semester exams.

-Your unit of study outline should also include faculty-specific information on how to apply for special consideration.
+You can apply for special consideration on our Staying on Track page.
 Only well-attested serious illness, injury or misadventure affecting a specific assignment or exam period will be considered legitimate grounds for special consideration.

-If you have a longer-term illness or difficulties, you should contact Disability Services and your faculty.
+If you have a longer-term illness or difficulties, you are encouraged to contact Disability Services and your faculty.

 The University takes any attempt to gain an unfair advantage over other students very seriously.

-If you are found taking any unauthorised aids or materials into the exam room, the items will be confiscated and you will be reported.
-This may lead to misconduct proceedings under the provisions of the University By-Laws.
-You may, as a result, fail that unit of study, or be excluded from that subject or from the University.
+If you are found taking any unauthorised aids or materials into the exam room, you risk confiscation of these items which would then be subject to a report.
+This may lead to misconduct proceedings under the provisions of the University of Sydney By-Law 1999 (as amended).
+If misconduct is proven, a range of penalties may apply including failure in the unit of study or exclusion from the University.

 If you are bringing in a calculator or other electronic device such as a memory watch or watch computer, check well before the examination whether it is authorised.